dawisecoderspace/ReactInfinityScroll/README.md

 - Smooth transition effect when scrolling.
 - Fully customizable with different content and styles.
 - Easy integration into any React project.
+- Customizable width, height, background colors, text colors, and more.

 ## Installation